 A well-groomed Cocker Spaniel is perfect show material.
 No doggie-parade is ever without a couple of competing pooches, from this breed, showing off their Cocker Spaniel haircut styles.
 One can’t help but admire these Canine Celebrities when out at an extravaganza.

 Believe you me, it takes a fair share of professional dolling up to get those wagging tails and tassels so beautifully styled!

 But Cocker Spaniels aren’t just handsomely gift-wrapped.
 To keep them neat and looking good, every spaniel needs some occasional priming.
 If you are going to adopt a Cocker Spaniel, grooming comes as part of the package.

-You could take your pet to a professional groomer, or you can delight in the warmth and care of giving your Cocker the tender loving grooming it needs at home.
+You could take your pet to a professional groomer, or you can delight in the warmth and care of giving your Cocker the tender loving grooming he needs at home.
 Their basic grooming can be learned and can be done with minimal equipment.

 Tips on How to Groom a Cocker Spaniel at Home

 Regardless of whether you have an adult Cocker Spaniel or a couple of very cute Cocker Spaniel puppies, it pays to put in place a manageable grooming routine.

 Here is how to groom a Cocker Spaniel at home, from his furry coat and choppers, down to his paws: